ibrod83/nodejs-web-scraper/readme.md

 ## Memory consumption

 In scraping jobs that require the "opening" of many large HTML pages at the same time(some sites completely bloat their HTML.
 I'm using regex to clean-up scripts and CSS), memory consumption can reach about 250MB.
 This is of course fine, **but if you're using Chrome devtools for debugging,  consumtion can sky-rocket**.
 I do not know why this happens, but the solution is to shutdown the devtools.

-Please keep that in mind, in case you run into memory trouble.
-Note also, that in some cases, I force-limit the concurrency, due to the memory issue.
+## Concurrency

+nodejs-web-scraper uses a rather complex concurrency management.
+Being that the memory consumption can get very high in certain scenarios, I've force-limited the concurrency of pagination and "nested" OpenLinks operations.
+It should still be very quick.
+As a general note, i recommend to limit the concurrency to 10 at most.